 - Eliminating duplicate records

 - Understanding run modes

 - Running debug modes

 - Running manual recurring jobs

 - Running jobs in batch mode

 - Running jobs in interactive mode

-- Running jobs using QAS

 - Setting On Hold jobs

 - Monitoring jobs

-- Running jobs using QAS

 Eliminating duplicate records

 To prevent duplicate records when a header is used to run a job, you must set a column of the header as the record key.
 Because batch processing processes multiple records at one time for improved performance, the header record key is needed to ensure that possible duplicates in the input source are not processed at the same time.